rtrenneman/fuzzy-cap/README.md

 ### Goodbye

-Here's some code in line `mapply'.
+Here's some code in line `mapply`.

 Here's a function.